 The U.S. Department of Transportation (DOT) requires a pre-employment drug test for all safety-sensitive employees.
 This includes airline workers, school bus drivers, train engineers, truck drivers, and much more.
 If you fail or refuse a pre-employment DOT drug test, it will hinder your ability to get a safety-sensitive job.
-You will have to complete a Return-to-Duty program by a DOT-qualified Substance Abuse Professional (SAP) before applying for work.
+You will have to complete the DOT Return to Duty (RTD) process with a qualified DOT Substance Abuse Professional (SAP) before applying for work.

 In this guide, we’ll explore how long a failed pre-employment drug test will stay on your record and what you can do to return to work.